bcgov/common-hosted-form-service/app/frontend/public/embed/README.md

 Notes

+- For production, use the minified script: `/app/embed/chefs-form-viewer.min.js` (generated during build, not in source repo).
-- You can also use the non-minified script during development: `chefs-form-viewer.js`.
+- For development, use the non-minified script: `/app/embed/chefs-form-viewer.js`.
 - When using dev servers or PR environments, the component auto-detects a base of `/app` or `/pr-####` from `window.location`.

 ### Attributes (configuration)